Teledyne Technologies Incorpora – Consensus Indicates Potential 16.2% Upside

-Teledyne Technologies Incorpora with ticker code (TDY) have now 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
+Teledyne Technologies Incorpora with ticker code (TDY) now have 4 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
 The target price ranges between 385 and 365 and has a mean target at 373.75.
-Now with the previous closing price of 321.64 this is indicating there is a potential upside of 16.2%.
+With the stocks previous close at 321.64 this indicates there is a potential upside of 16.2%.
 The 50 day MA is 318.63 and the 200 day moving average is 322.1.
-The company has a market capitalisation of $11,665m.
+The market cap for the company is $11,665m.
 Visit the company website at: http://www.teledyne.com

 Teledyne Technologies Incorporated provides instrumentation, digital imaging, aerospace and defense electronics, and engineered systems in the United States, the United Kingdom, Canada, the Netherlands, and internationally.
 The company’s Instrumentation segment offers monitoring and control instruments for marine, environmental, industrial, and other applications, as well as electronic test and measurement equipment; and power and communications connectivity devices for distributed instrumentation systems and sensor networks deployed in mission critical and harsh environments.
 Its Digital Imaging segment provides image sensors and digital cameras for use in industrial, scientific, academic research, and medical applications; and hardware and software for image processing and automatic data collection in industrial, academic research, and medical applications, as well as manufacturing services for micro electro-mechanical systems.
 This segment also offers light detection and ranging systems; focal plane arrays, sensors, and subsystems; and geospatial software products.
 The company’s Aerospace and Defense Electronics segment provides electronic components and subsystems, as well as communications products, such as defense electronics; environment interconnects; data acquisition and communications equipment for aircraft; components and subsystems for wireless and satellite communications; and general aviation batteries.
 Its Engineered Systems segment offers systems engineering and integration, technology development, and manufacturing solutions for defense, space, environmental, and energy applications; and designs and manufactures electrochemical energy systems and electronics for military applications.
 The company markets and sells its products and services through sales forces, third-party distributors, and commissioned sales representatives.
 Teledyne Technologies Incorporated was founded in 1960 and is headquartered in Thousand Oaks, California.